chriseugenerodriguez/glow-menu/wp-content/plugins/shortcode-ui/readme.txt

 We've removed the compatibility shim for the magical `content` attribute.
 If you were using this to support editing inner content, you'll need to change your UI registration to use `inner_content`.

 == Changelog ==

+= 0.7.4 (January 16, 2019) =
+* Block editor compatability: prevent templates from being output before the document head, which forced the browser into quirksmode, breaking some CSS styles in the block editor.
+* Bug fix: the above bugfix.
+* Bug fix: Fix a javascript error which would cause the Insert Post Element modal to be blank if any shortcode contains a select field with no visible options and no default set.
+* Bug fix: Fix a bug where the "Select Files" button in the media controller became unresponsive after a post element has been inserted.
+* Enhancement: add an optional "allow clear" field attribute to be passed to select2 fields (post, user, or term select) so that multi-select fields can be cleared with a single click.
+(This option defaults to off and should not affect existing fields.)

+= 0.7.3 (September 5, 2017) =
+* Security: Use nonce validation in ajax render shortcode callback to protect against CSRF.
+* Bug fix: Make sure that the same js hooks fire on all field types.
+* Bug fix: Fix bugs affecting multiple select fields (values could not be unset once set, and multiple default values couldn't be set).
+* Bug fix: Prevent encoded fields containing two percent characters from breaking.
+* Bug fix: Fix some issues where the media modal state was not reset properly if a shortcode was closed without saving.
+* Bug fix: Support cases where there are multiple WP_Editor instances on a page, and make sure that the shortcode being edited is sent to the correct page.
+* Enhancement: When post_select field is selecting from more than one post type, show the post type alongside the post name for easier selection.
+* Enhancement: Show attachment thumbnails for any attachment type, not just images.
+* Enhancement: Add more helpful error messages if no shortcodes with Shortcake UI are registered.
+* Update Norwegian translation

 = 0.7.2 (April 24, 2017) =
 * Bug fix: Fix behavior in WordPress 4.7.4 where editing a shortcode would insert a new shortcode into the editor rather than updating the shortcode being edited.